saud-learning-services/module-progress/README.md

 | 54321         | bar           |
 | 67890         | bar           |

 > In the above example user **foo** will be able to see course 12345 and user **bar** will be able to see course 67890.
-Both will be able to see course 54321
+Both will be able to see course 54321.
+Note that the same course id listed multiple times will not duplicate data.

 Read more about Tableau user filters [here](https://help.tableau.com/current/pro/desktop/en-us/publish_userfilters_create.htm)

 ## Running the Script

-- Open terminal/command line and navigate to project ROOT directory
+- Open terminal and navigate to project ROOT directory
 - Start the Conda environment: `conda activate module-progress`
 - Run the script: `python main.py`
 - Wait for script to finish and print table to console.
-Evaluate the results and ensure necessary courses have completed successfully.
+Evaluate the printed output and ensure necessary courses have completed successfully.
 If a course fails, error messages will provide info about what went wrong.
 - All courses that completed successfully will have a directory titled by course id in the /data folder with 4 CSV files inside
 - The directory: `data/Tableau` will contain all the necessary files for linking to Tableau including:
   - module_data.csv: A table containing a union of data for all successfully queried courses